elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/symbol-type.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> By specification, object property keys may be either of string or symbol type.
-Not numbers, not Booleans, only strings or symbols, these two types.
+  <div><strong>Interview Response:</strong> By specification, object property keys may be a string or symbol type.
+These two types are not numbers, not Booleans, only strings or symbols.
 </div>
   </div>
 </details>

 ---

-### Explain, what a Symbol is in JavaScript?
+### Explain what a Symbol is in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The data type symbol is a primitive data type.
-The Symbol() object returns a value of type symbol, it has static properties that expose several members of built-in objects, it also has static methods that expose the global symbol registry, and resembles a built-in object class.
-A “symbol” represents a unique identifier.
+The Symbol() object returns a value of type symbol, and it has static properties that expose several members of built-in objects.
+It also has static methods that expose the global symbol registry and resembles a built-in object class.
+A "symbol" represents a unique identifier.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />